izabekovaisha/CarDealership/README.md

 # Car Dealership Application

 ## Car Dealership is a console-based tool designed for dealership managers and salesmen to manage vehicle inventory effectively.
-It provides a simple and intuitive interface for performing various tasks related to inventory management.
+It provides a simple and user-friendly interface for performing various tasks related to inventory management.

 ### Features